deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17637/index.md

 > </details>

-> This table compares the performance of MIA-DPO against a baseline and an alternative approach using GPT-40-mini for data selection across five multi-image benchmarks.
+> The table compares the performance of using GPT-40-mini for data selection against MIA-DPO across five multi-image benchmarks.

 {{< table-caption >}}